xhs345/resque-lock-timeout/README.md

 Please see below for more information about the identifer/lock key.

+### More loneliness

+If you want to make sure that no other job is enqueued if the same one (identified by the `identifier` method) is already running / enqueued, you can set the `@loner` boolean to true.

+    class LonelyJob
+      extend Resque::Plugins::LockTimeout
+      @queue = :loners

+      @loner = true

+      def self.perform(repo_id)
+        heavy_lifting
+      end
+    end

 ### With Lock Expiry/Timeout

 The locking algorithm used can be found in the [Redis SETNX][redis-setnx]